-This month’s selection from the EarlyEdU Alliance® multimedia resources spotlights intentional teaching.
+This month’s selection from the EarlyEdU Alliance® multimedia resources is a spotlight on Language and Literacy.
 These resources are available to use in your teaching or professional development activities.
 Access to the complete library is available to EarlyEdU members only.
-Please consider joining the Early EdU Alliance®.
+Please consider joining the EarlyEdU Alliance.

 EarlyEdU Alliance® Highlights Webinar Series

 |February||2/6/2020||Sign up now for February's webinar, Stackable Credits, with Katie Emerson-Hoss, Higher Education Outreach and Implementation Manager, and Juliet Taylor, Director of Strategy and Partnerships at Cultivate Learning.
 Learn how Washington State built, aligned, and sequenced stackable certificates for the early learning professional development system.
 The certificates are tied to the Quality Rating Improvement System (QRIS) and are available in all local colleges across the state that have an early childhood education degree program.|

 |January||1/9/2020||Head Start’s Coaching Companion (HS Coaching Companion) with Katie Emerson-Hoss, Higher Education Outreach and Implementation Manager, and Leslie Janes, State Implementation Specialist with EarlyEdU.
 Discover the power of the HS Coaching Companion, a free video-sharing and coaching feedback tool for early care and education staff and providers.
 This tool helps coaching teams work together, even between visits or from a distance.|

 |December||12/5/2019||Deep Dive into EarlyEdU Infant Mental Health Course with Katie Emerson-Hoss, PhD, and Miriam Hirschstein, PhD, and Director of Evaluation, Barnard Center for Infant Mental Health and Development at the University of Washington.|